mcusuperuser/embedded_c/docs/structures.md

 }
 ```

-*Note*
+!!!
+Note

-- We will later see in an example how CMSIS uses this to access core peripherals of a Cortex-M based device.
+    We will later see in an example how CMSIS uses this to access core peripherals of a Cortex-M based device.

 ## Creating arrays of structures

 There are two ways to create arrays of structures.
 If the `typeName` or the `structName` have already been defined:

 **Syntax**

 ```c
 typeName arrayName[n];
 // or